dataconstructors/dataconstructors.github.io/docs/index.md

-# DataConstructors
+# Welcome to Data Constructors' Website

-Welcome!!
-We are a growing startup and your technical partner in data analysis, software development, and formal verification.
+We are a new startup and your technical partner in data analysis, software development, and formal verification.
 We conduct cutting-edge research for our own projects and offer the same expertise to clients.
 No technological hurdle is too high; we adapt and employ the most advanced and efficient toolchains to tackle your challenges.

-### Data Analysis
+# Data Analysis

 Uncover invaluable insights from your data to drive decisive decision-making.

-### Software
+### Software Development

 Forge rock-solid, scalable, and reliable software solutions customized to your requirements.